Is There an Untappd for Coffee?

 - Tea, matcha & more too

-And it is not only coffee
+And it's not only coffee